First off, let's present the verse in question:

 The teachers of the law and the Pharisees sit in Moses' seat.
 So you must obey them and do everything they tell you.
 But do not do what they do, for they do not practice what they preach.
 (Matt 23:2-3) NIV

-This brings up one of the unfortunate side effects that "only the preacher" (or designated teacher) should be leading the lesson.
-The majority of folks would rather invite someone to church to get their questions answered because they themselves are woefully ignorant themselves of what the bible has to say.
+This brings up one of the unfortunate side effects that “only the preacher” (or designated teacher) should be leading the lesson.
+The majority of folks would rather invite someone to church to get their questions answered because they themselves are woefully ignorant of what the bible says.

 Though by this time you ought to be teachers, you need someone to teach you the elementary truths of God's word all over again.
 (Heb 5:12)

-The Hebrew writer was telling his audience, "You guys need to learn the truths of God's word and quit mucking around with basic principles!"
-In an ideal setting, the folks sitting in the pews should gradually reach an understanding of the bible that equals (or comes close to) their teacher's.
+The Hebrew writer was telling his audience, “You guys need to learn the truths of God's word and quit mucking around with basic principles!”
+In an ideal setting the folks sitting in the pews should gradually reach an understanding of the bible that equals or comes close to that of their teacher's.
 This is not the case, however.
-I've sat in churches all my life and seen gray heads who had spent years in church and still failed to grasp much of the bible.
-Their attitude is: "I know enough to be saved and that's good enough."
+I've sat in churches all my life and seen gray heads who had spent years in church and still failed to grasp much of the Bible.
+Their attitude is: “I know enough to be saved and that's good enough.”
+On the other hand, the teacher never expects the students to reach his level, and the students forever remain students.

 The arrangement of one person forever being the teacher or preacher, and the clergy forever being the learners seems to be the paradigm in today's Christian churches.
 It's a good device for keeping out the false teachers, but it has the unfortunate side effect of limiting truth to only what the leader says.
-What you contribute is irrevelant, and God doesn't care.
+What the class contributes is irrelevant, unless you've got a college degree.
 What the preacher says is all important and thus under tighter scrutiny by the Almighty.
-Bogus.
+We've got enough problems with the teacher risking his very soul, much less everyone else's.